Fast and principled simulations of the SIR model on temporal networks: Results

 We validate our event-based program by consistency checks in several ways.
 In this section, we will discuss some such checks---validation against the straightforward implementation and the analytical solution of the standard Markovian SIR model on static networks.
 As mentioned above, if the contacts are generated by a Poisson process on the edges---i.e., if they have exponentially distributed times between the contacts---then SIR on a temporal network and static network simulations should give the same results.

-For this test, we use the graph shown in Fig.~\ref{fig:special}A. This graph has a complex behavior with respect to the SIR model.
+For this test, we use the graph shown in Fig~\ref{fig:special}A. This graph has a complex behavior with respect to the SIR model.
 It is also small enough to solve exactly~\cite{holme2017three}---the expected outbreak size $\Omega$ as a function of $\beta$ is

 We add contacts to this graph's edges by drawing exponential random numbers with the rate parameter one.
 We break these time series when they are longer than $\tau=1000$ (arbitrary units).
 This gives an expected number of 1000 contacts per edge.
-Since our code reads integer time stamps, and we want as high resolution as possible, we rescale the times so that $T=2^{31}-1$.
-This number guarantees that there will not be an integer overflow when adding two times in the bisection search.
+Since our code reads integer time stamps, and we want as high resolution as possible, we rescale the times so that $T=2^{32}-1$ which guarantees there is no integer overflow.
 Note that there is a trade-off: If we have too many contacts per link, then the distribution of inter-event times gets further from exponential.
 If we have too few contacts per link, there is a higher chance the outbreak will not die by the end of the data set.
 We use $\nu=1$ and average over $10^6$ runs of the algorithms and $100$ realizations of the generation of time-stamps.
 Even with these caveats, $\Omega$ from the temporal network simulation is statistically indistinguishable from the exact values from the static network version (standard scores between $0.5$ and $2$).
 Furthermore, the straightforward algorithm and the event-based algorithm are also indistinguishable.